-Low: Murine typhus (also called endemic typhus or flea-borne typhus).
-Typhus-murine has a Low risk estimate and is assessed as present, but at unknown levels.
+Low: Unmitigated health risk to U.S. personnel was low year round.
+Typhus-murine is assessed as present, but at unknown levels.
 Rare cases are possible among personnel exposed to rodents (particularly rats) and flea bites.
 Incidents may result in debilitating febrile illness typically requiring 1 to 7 days of supportive care followed by return to duty.